WATCH: Scotland celebrate Euros qualification to Andy Considine's signature song 'Yes sir, I can boogie' - Evening Express

 There were emotional scenes in the on-pitch interviews after the penalty shoot-out victory, with the likes of Andy Robertson and Ryan Christie getting understandably teary-eyed at ending the nation’s 22-year wait for major tournament football.

-But footage, posted by the Scottish National Team Instagram account and shared by Aberdeen midfielder Lewis Ferguson, shows the celebrations will likely go on well into the night.
+But footage, posted by the Scottish National Team Instagram account and shared by Aberdeen midfielder Lewis Ferguson, showed the celebrations were set to go on well into the night.

 And the Scots were filmed dancing to a tune well-known to Aberdeen fans.